 - 1 can 370ml or 12.5 oz evaporated milk (2%)

 - 2 cups cooked shredded or cubed chicken*

 - 1 1/2 cups corn kernels cooked, canned or frozen

 - 1 Tbsp celery leaves parsley or green onions to garnish

 - Heat oil over medium high heat in a large soup pot.

-- Saute onion, garlic, celery and carrots until softened, about 3 to 5 minutes.
+- Cook onion, garlic, celery and carrots until slightly softened, 3 to 5 minutes.
 Stir frequently.

 - Add potatoes, thyme, basil and oregano cook for 1 minute until herbs become fragrant.